Structure and creation of a form

 ]

-Naming rules for the control
+Naming rules for auditing

 Form integration